-Name of Diverton & Designation Catamana of Discatas No. of No. of Meetings Name of Director & Designation Category of Director Held Attended Shri Santanu Mukherjee - Chairman Independent & Non- Executive Director 4 4 Shri M Gopalakrishna - Member Independent & Non- Executive Director 4 4 Smt.
+Name of Director & Designation No. of Meetings Name of Director & Designation Category of Director Held Attended Shri Santanu Mukherjee - Chairman Independent & Non- Executive Director 4 4 Shri M Gopalakrishna - Member Independent & Non- Executive Director 4 4 Smt.
 J.A.S.
 Padmaja - Member Independent & Non- Executive Director 4 3

-In addition to the members of the audit committee, these meetings are attended by the Heads of Accounts & Finance, Internal Auditors and Statutory Auditors of the Company and the Company Secretary acts as the Secretary of the Audit Committee.
-The Chairman of the Audit Committee Shri Santanu Mukherjee attended the annual general meeting (AGM) held on 06th August, 2021.
+In addition to the members of the audit committee, these meetings are attended by the Heads of Accounts θ Finance, Internal Auditors and Statutory Auditors of the Company and the Company Secretary acts as the Secretary of the Audit Committee.
+The Chairman of the Audit Committee Shri Santanu Mukherjee attended the Annual General Meeting (AGM) held on 06th August, 2021.